 - Preheat oven to 375ºF and grease a 9x13 glass casserole dish with your choice of fat.

-- Season the diced chicken with about ¼ tsp salt and spread it evenly in the bottom of the dish.
+- Season the diced chicken with about ¼ teaspoon salt and spread it evenly in the bottom of the dish.
 Bake for 20 minutes or until the chicken is fully cooked.
 Stir halfway through cooking or every 10 minutes if more time is needed.

 - Meanwhile, in a small saucepan combine the coconut milk, chicken stock, mushrooms, pepper, thyme, and additional salt to taste (depending on how salty your broth is.
 Remember you will add dairy free cheese later which is somewhat salty.)
 Bring contents to a boil then reduce to a simmer for about 10 minutes.